 This school goes by "SAFETY" is their first priority but they're far from it.
 My son loves learning until he started going to this school he has been bullied and gotten into a couple of fights that have resulted in one of the other kids getting hurt to me as a parent that is very concerning and it should have been something the school staff principal or some type of adult to be aware of but NO!! nobody knew anything no teachers staff or aids that are suppose to be watching them during recess noticed this incident or even knew about it even though they were sent to nurses office to be checked out.
 They also do not pay attention to the kids to make sure they get on bus.
 The most concerning of all is that he is only in Kindergarten.
 They pretend to listen to your concerns and say they'll investigate but never get back to you with answers.

 Lujan-Chavez Elementary School is a public elementary school in El Paso.
-The principal of Lujan-Chavez Elementary School is Jennifer Parker, who can be contacted at firstname.lastname@example.org.
-1,169 students go to Lujan-Chavez Elementary School and identify as Hispanic; White, non-Hispanic; and Black, non-Hispanic.
-29% of the Lujan-Chavez Elementary School students are "limited in English proficiency."
-65% of the 1,169 students here are classified as "economically disadvantaged", and 64% have subsidized lunches.
+The principal of Lujan-Chavez Elementary School is JENNIFER PARKER, whose e-mail is firstname.lastname@example.org.
+1,217 students attend Lujan-Chavez Elementary School and identify primarily as Hispanic; White, non-Hispanic; and Black, non-Hispanic.
+26% of the Lujan-Chavez Elementary School students have "limited English proficiency."
+65% of the 1,217 students here are classified as "economically disadvantaged", and 61% get reduced lunch prices.
 The ratio of students to teachers at Lujan-Chavez Elementary School is 20:1.
 Helen Ball Elementary School is one of the nearest elementary schools.

 - Computer arts